mnmuser/ibs-rainbow/README.md

 # ID-Rainbow
 FOR RESEARCH PURPOSES ONLY

-based on the code of NIST-candidate Rainbow (Round 2) with the adapted variables after the successful Band-Separation-Attack
+based on the code of NIST-candidate Rainbow (Round 2) with adapted variables after the successful Band-Separation-Attack

-only Reference_Implementation
+- only Reference_Implementation
+- only Level I (GF16)
+- works only with even ID-length

 ## How-To